interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 > **[`Quantity`](#quantity-json-type)** enqueued to settle, which MUST be less than or equal to the quantity in the original request

-#### Handle incoming message
+### Handle incoming message

-Incoming messages from the peer should prompt requests to this endpoint so the settlement engine may handle them.
-The settlement engine can respond with its own message, which should be proxied back to the peer it originated from.
+Process and respond to an incoming message from the peer's settlement engine.
+The connector sends this request when it receives it an incoming settlement message from the peer, and returns the response message back to the peer.

-##### Request
+#### Request

 ```http
 POST /accounts/:id/messages HTTP/1.1